lukesmurray/bootstrap/.github/README.md

 # Bootstrap MacOS

 These are my dotfiles for bootstrapping my Mac.
-It's not actually empty.
-I use [yadm](https://github.com/TheLocehiliosan/yadm) to manage my dotfiles and store everything in [`.config/yadm/alt`](../.config/yadm/alt).
+I use [yadm](https://github.com/TheLocehiliosan/yadm) to manage my dotfiles.

 ## Features

 - shell
-  - zsh with zinit as a package manager for fast startups!
+  - zsh with zinit as a package manager for fast startups and nice fzf integration
   - powerlevel10k for a pretty prompt
-  - tmux for split panes goodies
 - packages
   - brew bundle to manage brew packages and casks
 - terminal
   - kitty terminal (for speed and battery life)
+  - replication of a bunch of tmux features with `ctrl+a` as a prefix
-- guake style applications
+- quake style drop down applications
-  - like iterm but for everything 🦄
+  - like iterm but for everything
 - gpg and ssh key generation
   - no more fiddling around, just hit yes and upload to github 🚀